...

 How do you disprove common law marriage in Texas?

-To disprove a common law marriage in Texas, you must provide evidence that contradicts the three elements required for a valid common law marriage.
+To disprove a common law marriage in Texas, you must provide evidence contradicting the three required elements.
 These elements include:

 • Agreement to be married